 Air purifiers are generally fitted with a HEPA filter.
 These range in quality from HEPA-type to true HEPA.
-Filtered devices utilize a small motor that sucks air in, which passes through different filters.
+Filtered devices utilize a small motor that sucks air in and passes through different filters.
 How many filters a device has is usually disclosed as filtration stages, such as two-stage or three-stage.

-Along with the HEPA filter, you’ll likely find an activated carbon filter.
+You’ll likely find an activated carbon filter along with the HEPA filter.
 This filter absorbs odors as well as gases such as VOCs.

-Once the air has passed the filters, it’s then dispersed back into the air.
-Some devices will do this from the back, top or all around the sides.
-You often get smart features such as an auto mode that monitors the air and then adjusts the fan accordingly.
+Once the air has passed the filters, it’s dispersed back into the room.
+Some devices will do this from the back, top, or all around the sides.
+You often get smart features such as an auto mode that monitors the air and adjusts the fan accordingly.

 Filtered air purifiers are most effective at cleaning an area of up to 1,000 square feet, some covering more.
 However, this depends on the size of the unit, so you must always check the description.

 In comparison, air ionizers can cover large areas over 2,000 square feet.
 However, there’s a limited choice available, and these tend to be more expensive.
 Most air ionizers are intended for rooms of up to 600 square feet.